CodingInGene/Django/Tutorial.md

    **If it's not working then restart server(1st console).

 7. **(Optional)** If not working -
+	1. Set proper node env var.

-	1. console - whereis node
+	2. console - whereis node

-	2. On settings.py after 'TAILWIND_APP_NAME', add 'NPM_BIN_PATH = /path of node/'.
+	3. On settings.py after 'TAILWIND_APP_NAME', add 'NPM_BIN_PATH = /path of node/'.

    **Notes** -
    	1. Tailwind and static file css can cause problems, like css file not loading current props after loading.
 So you can restart the server.